ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 To handle this, the application **delegates** the work to another system.
 Here’s what happens:

-1. The **Requesting Application** asks the Transaction Token Service for a token, with the right scope.
+1. The **Requesting Application** asks the Txn-Token Service  for a token, with the right scope.
 2. It does a local **authorization check** using its own PDP.
 3. It sends a **message** to the **Delegated Workload**.
 4. The **Delegated Workload Client** asks for a transaction token, using its own non-human identity.